markjprice/cs12dotnet8/docs/errata/improvements.md

 }
 ```
 In the next edition, I will add this extra explanation.

+# Page 83 - Storing real numbers

+In this section, I wrote about "how a computer represents the number `12.75` in binary notation."
+I also wrote, "So, `12.75` in decimal is `00001100.1100` in binary."

+On page 85, I wrote, "To represent `0.1` in binary, the computer stores 1 in the 1/16 column, 1 in the 1/32 column, 1 in the 1/256 column, 1 in the 1/512 column, and so on.
+The number `0.1` in decimal is `0.00011001100110011…` in binary, repeating forever:"

+But a reader got confused when I used the word "decimal" between the concept of decimal notation and the `decimal` type.
+Note that when refering to the `decimal` type I use a `monospace` "code" font.

+In future editions, I will add the word "notation" after words like "decimal" and "binary" to clarify when I am refering to a notation or numbering system.

+So, on page 83, I will write, "So, `12.75` in decimal notation is `00001100.1100` in binary notation."

+On page 85, I will write, "To represent `0.1` in binary notation, the computer stores 1 in the 1/16 column, 1 in the 1/32 column, 1 in the 1/256 column, 1 in the 1/512 column, and so on.
+The number `0.1` in decimal notation is `0.00011001100110011…` in binary notation, repeating forever:"

+I will also change the *Figure 2.7* caption to say, "Figure 2.7: Number 0.1 in decimal notation repeating forever in binary notation"

 # Page 87 - Comparing double and decimal types